andkoc001/pands-problem-set/README.md

 Solution: <https://github.com/andkoc001/pands-problem-set/blob/master/03-divisors.py>

 Further practice with loops, and boolean checks.
 This time the conditional checks were nested one inside the other.
-In the first level the program verifies whether the currently processed number inside `for` loop `is` divisable by 6, by checking whether modulo of the division equals 0 (`n % 6 == 0`).
-If so, another check is performed - wheteher the number `is not` divisable by 12 (whether modulo of the division is different from 0, `n % 12 != 0`).
+In the first level the program verifies whether the currently processed number inside `for` loop `is` divisible by 6, by checking whether modulo of the division equals 0 (`n % 6 == 0`).
+If so, another check is performed - whether the number `is not` divisible by 12 (whether modulo of the division is different from 0, `n % 12 != 0`).
 In such a case the number is printed out and the `for` loop moves to the next number in the predefined range.

 Example: